 This principle extends far beyond specific skills.
 In almost every field, a small percentage of practitioners produce the majority of the outstanding work.
 It's not because they're necessarily more talented, but because they've crossed that threshold where execution becomes effortless, freeing them to focus on innovation and quality.

-Another favorite is watching the improv musicians like Ted Ladesco, The Doo, and Harry Mack playing complicated, intricate, original renditions of songs on the spot.
-Blending together genres and themes producing music which sounds produced and planned.
-Making this music is almost instantaneous for them, but it comes from years of practice, improvisation, and mastery of their craft.
+Another favorite is watching improv musicians like Ted Ladesco, The Doo, and Harry Mack play complicated, intricate, original renditions of songs on the spot.
+They blend genres and themes into music that sounds produced and planned.
+For them, creation is almost instantaneous.
+But that speed comes from years of practice, improvisation, and deep mastery of their craft.

 The same pattern emerges everywhere: